You have created an issuer in Badgr (see How do I create an issuer profile in Badgr?)

 Use Caution when Editing Badges:

 Open Badges circulate in social networks and across many systems.
-If the badge metadata is edited after a badge is issued and baked, the users who received it before your edits may have shared a version into other systems that do not automatically get updated.
+If the badge metadata is edited after a badge is awarded and baked, the users who received it before your edits may have shared a version of their badge that does not automatically get updated.
 You may wish to consider creating a new badge using the updated metadata if you wish to continue awarding badges for future earners with a revised meaning.

 - To edit a badge class, go to the Issuer section of your account